Migrate your Car rentals integration

 in Demand API is a user-defined string used to:

-- Associate a car or accommodation reservation with specific campaign.
+- Associate a car reservation with a specific campaign.

-- Help with reporting, filtering, and attribution purposes.
+- Together with the affiliate ID it helps with reporting, filtering, and attribution purposes.

 It serves as a tracking mechanism, similar to the adplat